-Benjamin Zephaniah who plays Jerimiah Jesus/Jimmy Jesus is actually from Birmingham, this is his debut as he is actually a poet.
+Benjamin Zephaniah, who plays Jerimiah Jesus/Jimmy Jesus, is actually from Birmingham.
+This is his acting debut as he is actually a poet.

-The theme song for Peaky Blinders, Red Right Hand was written by Nick Cave & The Bad Seeds.
-This song also appears in The X-Files (1993), Dumb and Dumber (1994), Hellboy (2004), the Scream trilogy and Jack Irish: Bad Debts (2012) and the other Jack Irish TV movies and series.
+The theme song for Peaky Blinders, Red Right Hand, was written by Nick Cave & The Bad Seeds.
+This song also appears in The X-Files (1993), Dumb and Dumber (1994), Hellboy (2004), the Scream trilogy, Jack Irish: Bad Debts (2012), The Lost City, and the other Jack Irish films and TV shows.

 Actor Cillian Murphy is from Ireland and plays Thomas Shelby from England.
 Actress Annabelle Wallis is from England and plays Grace Burgess from Ireland.

-The three Radiohead songs featured in the original soundtrack of the third season (You And Whose Army, I Might Be Wrong and Life In A Glasshouse, In this order) are from the same album, Amnesiac.
-It is the fifth record of the band from Oxford.
+The three Radiohead songs featured in the original soundtrack of the third series (You And Whose Army, I Might Be Wrong, and Life In A Glasshouse) are from the same album, Amnesiac.
+It is the fifth record from the Abingdon based band.

-Paul Anderson and Tom Hardy both were in Legend.
-Where Hardy played gangster twins Krays, who terrorized London in 60's.
-Anderson played gang member Albert Donaghue.
+Tom Hardy and Paul Anderson both were in Legend (2015).
+Hardy played gangster twins Reggie and Ron Kray, who terrorized London in the '60s; Anderson played gang member Albert Donoghue.

-Luca Changretta, played by Adrien Brody is an Academy Award winner for Best Actor in a Leading Role for his role in the movie The Pianist.
-Alfie Solomons, played by Tom Hardy, has also been nominated for an Academy Award for Best Actor in a Supporting Role for his role in the movie The Revenant, but unfortunately was beaten to it by Mark Rylance for his role in Bridge of Spies.
-(Mark Rylance and Tom Hardy soon worked together in 2017 on Nolan's latest motion picture: Dunkirk).
+Adrien Brody, who plays Luca Changretta, is an Academy Award winner for Best Actor in a Leading Role for his role in the movie The Pianist.
+Tom Hardy, who plays Alfie Solomons, has also been nominated for an Academy Award for Best Actor in a Supporting Role for his role in the movie The Revenant, but unfortunately lost to Mark Rylance for his role in Bridge of Spies (Mark Rylance and Tom Hardy soon worked together in 2017 on Nolan's latest motion picture, Dunkirk).

-Both Joe Cole and Aimee-Ffion Edwards have worked on Skins, however in separate series and not having met before.
+Both Joe Cole and Aimee-Ffion Edwards have worked on Skins (2007) but in separate series and not having met before.

-Charlie Murphy (Jessie Eden) & Sophie Rundle (Ada Shelby) also worked together on Happy Valley (2014) as Ann Gallagher & Kirsten McAskill respectively.
+Charlie Murphy (Jessie Eden) and Sophie Rundle (Ada Shelby) also worked together on Happy Valley (2014) as Ann Gallagher and Kirsten McAskill respectively.